caltechads/centos-pypy36-docker/README.md

 ## Pushing a new release to Docker Hub

+The build takes a loooooong time on Docker Hub -- 1.5 hours -- and the Docker Hub automated build system doesn't like this.
+So we don't use Docker Hub's "Automated Builds" feature for this like we do on other images.
+Instead, we build it manually and push.

 When you are ready to push a new release to [DockerHub](https://hub.docker.com), commit all your changes to `master`, then: